Lucia Fairchild Fuller: Early life and education

-Lucia Fairchild was born in Boston, Massachusetts, the daughter of Elisabeth A. (née Nelson) and Charles Fairchild, who served during under President Grover Cleveland's administration as the Secretary of the Treasury Department.
+Lucia Fairchild was born in Boston, Massachusetts, the daughter of Elisabeth A. (née Nelson) and Charles Fairchild, who served during President Grover Cleveland's administration as the Secretary of the Treasury Department.
 Her paternal grandfather was Jairus C. Fairchild, the first Mayor of Madison, Wisconsin, and her uncle was Lucius Fairchild, Governor of Wisconsin.

 John Singer Sargent, a family friend, inspired Fairchild to become an artist.
 She wrote of her recollections of a visit to the Louvre with Sargent.

 She was educated at Shaw's Private School and the Cowles Art School in Back Bay, Boston, under Dennis Miller Bunker, a friend of Sargent's.
 She then continued her studies at the Art Students League of New York, under William Merritt Chase and the muralist, Henry Siddons Mowbray.
 Lydia Emmet was a colleague of hers at the Art Students League in 1889.
 Fairchild's skill in academic drawing classes at the League has recently been noted.